coolsamson7/service/README.md

     fun hello(): String
 }
 ```
 By coincidence, it declares all the necessary annotations for spring!
+The framework onyl cares abou the - tagging - interface and the annotation.

 Services are bundled by a _component_
 ```